storacha/specs/w3-account.md

 ## Authorization

-A User MAY authorize an agent to represent their account by delegating capabilities to it.
+A user MAY authorize an agent to represent their account by delegating capabilities to it.

 However, there is currently no way to issue such a delegation, until a mechanism for creating and resolving [`did:mailto`][] documents is specified.